StarbaseCo/starbase-platform-smart-contracts/README.md

 ## Deployment

-Deployment with Remix is different, you need to have metamask installed and have the entire contract code at hand.
+Deployment with Remix is different, you need to have MetaMask installed and have the entire contract code at hand.
 To get the entire contract code use a tool such as [truffle-flattener](https://github.com/alcuadrado/truffle-flattener) to concatenate all smart contract code files into one.
-Then go to Remix paster the entire code there and deploy the contracts according to Remix's UI.
+Or simply look in the `flats` folder in this repo which is updated regularly.
+Then go to Remix paste the entire code there and deploy the contracts according to Remix's UI.

 ### Whitelist